 Kaplan’s LiveOnline course option features 21 hours of live instruction hosted on its online platform.
 At the highest price point ($1,299 for LiveOnline Plus), you can access 3 hours of one-on-one tutoring.

 You also have more options for how to learn with Kaplan compared to Magoosh – in-person, online, or a hybrid design.
-Kaplan has currently suspended its GRE in-person instruction due to COVID-19, but they may resume once officials relax social distancing guidelines.

 Analytics are an important area of test prep if you want to optimize your study plan for time-effectiveness.
 When you take one of Kaplan’s practice tests, you receive a “Smart Report” that analyzes your performance, noting areas of strength and weakness to optimize your study plan moving forward.